 open 9:00am-1:00am, including holidays

 Our Warm Line is a peer-support phone line available to all adult residents of Cuyahoga County who may be experiencing mental illness and/or substance abuse problems.
 The Peer Support Workers who staff the Warm Line are trained to provide a “listening ear,” to make appropriate referrals, and to refer to Crisis Intervention service providers when appropriate.

 Support from those who have experienced similar issues can be a great help during a time of self-doubt or a low point.
-The guiding philosophy is that self-help/peer support interactions are conducted by persons receiving services or having received services, or their families or significant others.
+The guiding philosophy is that self-help/peer support interactions are to be conducted either by persons receiving services, having received services, or their families/significant others.

 Warm Line peers provide emotional support and understanding, share experiences in coping with problems, and form a network of ongoing support outside the formal mental health and alcohol and other addictions services system.

 Is it time to get help with mental health issues for yourself or someone you care about?
 For some answers to this question, take this simple, confidential self-test.